Westclox: Bankruptcies, reorganizations, and mergers

 In 1938, Westclox introduced its first portable travel alarm clock to the market.

 World War II wartime efforts

 During World War II, Westclox and other General Time Corporation subsidiaries produced aviation instrumentation and control components, compasses for the United States Army, and clocks for the United States Navy.
 Westclox became a major manufacturer of fuzes for military ordnance.
 Clocks for the civilian market stopped production in 1942.

 Beginning in 1943, Westclox and other companies introduced clocks for the civilian market that used much less brass than previously.
 Clocks were labeled as "Waralarm" by Westclox and only referenced city of origin; no mention of maker appeared.
 Other clock companies also produced clocks that were labeled "War Alarm", such as Gilbert and Telechron.
 Price was set by the Office of Price Management at $1.65.

 Production of civilian models resumed in 1946.

+Records documenting Westclox's corporate history from 1884 through the 1970s are preserved in the Northern Illinois University Regional History Center archives, including board minutes, financial records, correspondence, and the company newsletter "Tick Talk" (1913-1971).

 Watches

 The Westclox company was a major manufacturer of dollar watches.
 It started production of an inexpensive, back-winding pocket watch in 1899, which was intended to be affordable to any working person.
 The company continued to produce cheap pocket watches into the 1990s.